Mrymzm/Classroom/README.md

-# CSS Practice
+# Cascading Style Sheet (CSS)

 Practicing level 1 and 2 of CSS.

-This includes the three different styles of applying styling to HTML structure.
+CSS has three different ways to apply style to written HTML.

 Including style tag in the head tag, Inline CSS and External stylesheet.

-I applied style by giving unique id and classes to the HTML tags.
+You can apply style by giving unique id and classes to the HTML elements.

 ### Practiced:
 - Making a navbar.